3 Ways to Study with Curt

 Rhythm is an often neglected topic for most teachers and one I consider very important.
 Through Chuck Anderson's Modular Phonetic Rhythm System you'll learn Rhythm as a second language.

 Lessons focus on developing your Mind, Hands, and Ears.
 Allowing your musical creativity to come out.
 Spoiler Alert: for stringed instruments and the piano the hands take the longest to develop.
-It's the motor skills that take the longes to develop.
+It's the motor skills that take the longest to develop.

 There are no timetables or deadlines on learning anything - Music is no exception.